darklang/docs/docs/when-dark.md

 Dark is really good for building web applications, APIs, and things that speak HTTP.
 Dark is not intended to be usable for embedded systems, to run existing applications in existing languages, or for code that needs to be extremely high performance.

 Similarly, Dark does not have support for many use cases such as bitcoin/crypto, AI/big data, image or video manipulation.
-If you need a specific library (such as tensorflow or imagemagick), you can set up your own service (or use an existing vendor) that supports that library, and then call it from Dark over HTTP, but we do not support these libraries natively in Dark.
+If you need a specific library (such as TensorFlow or ImageMagick), you can set up your own service (or use an existing vendor) that supports that library, and then call it from Dark over HTTP, but we do not support these libraries natively in Dark.

 ## Know what you're building